 Now you are packing for Mexico and you have some decisions to make.

-When you come across the border with your personal possessions, you have to submit a detailed (makes, model numbers) list of every single item (in Spanish) and its value with four copies with each box having its own detailed manifest.
+When you come across the border in a car with your personal possessions, you have to submit a detailed (makes, model numbers) list of every single item (in Spanish) and its value with four copies with each box having its own detailed manifest.
 That’s a lot of stuff.
-And don't get me started on bringing your American car across the border if you plan to live here.

 Personal items are duty-free, but only one time.
-Electrical appliances like your bread maker and cappuccino machine have a duty limit and taxes apply after the limit.
+Electrical appliances like your bread maker and cappuccino machine have a duty limit of how much you can declare.
+Taxes apply after the limit.

 What is the limit?
 If it’s like everything else in Mexico, it depends on what kind of day Immigration is having.
 Some say hitting the border before they have their first cup of coffee helps.